 Brief bio about Tina Park:

-Dr. Tina J. Park is a Co-Founder & Executive Director of the Canadian Centre for the Responsibility to Protect, based at the Munk School of Global Affairs.
+Dr. Tina J. Park is a Co-Founder & Executive Director of the Canadian Centre for the Responsibility to Protect, based at the University of Toronto.
 The CCR2P is a non-profit, non-partisan research organization aimed at advancing scholarly engagement and political implementation of the R2P principle.
 Dr. Park has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union and the InterAction Council, and has addressed the UN General Assembly’s annual dialogue on R2P at the UN Headquarters in New York since 2013.
 She also contributed to the UN Secretary-General Ban Ki Moon’s annual report on R2P since 2012.

 At the University of Toronto, her Ph.D. research focused on a century of bilateral relations between Canada and Korea under the broader history of globalisation in the 20th century.
 She has taught undergraduate students at the University of Toronto and Ryerson University for the last six years on Canadian foreign policy, Asian-Canadian history and the history of espionage.
 As one of Canada’s top experts on North Korea, Dr. Park was designated as the country expert for Korea at the Centre for Intercultural Learning at Global Affairs and has trained over 90 high-ranking members of the Canadian Armed Forces in Kingston.